 Each year, state cancer registries submit data for a new diagnosis year to CDC or NCI, plus an updated version of previous years' data.
 Federal agencies in turn update their cancer incidence statistics with each data submission and document the states' date of data submission whenever the data are published.
 These continual updates by state and federal agencies illustrate the dynamic nature of cancer surveillance and the attention to detail that is characteristic of cancer registries.
-Each year when United States Cancer Statistics is published, we publish updates to previous years' data.
+Each year when United States Cancer Statistics data are released, we update data products with the most recent data submission.
 Users of cancer incidence data published by federal agencies should be mindful of the data submission dates for all data used in their analyses.